FirelyTeam/firely-docs-firely-server/overview.rst

 -----------------------

 Firely Server is a turn-key FHIR Server that you can :ref:`set up within minutes<vonk_getting_started>`.
-You can try out Firely server for free, either using the sandbox environment at https://server.fire.ly, or by downloading an evaluation or community license from `Simplifier.net <https://simplifier.net/firely-server>`_.
+You can try out Firely server for free, either using the sandbox environment at https://server.fire.ly, by downloading a community license from `Simplifier.net <https://simplifier.net/firely-server>`_, or by obtaining an evaluation license after `signing up <https://fire.ly/firely-server-trial/>`_.
 The sandbox environment is mostly intended for testing and educational purposes, you can explore the sandbox using our Swagger-based `web UI <_static/swagger>`_.
 The evaluation license allows you to explore all the functionality of Firely Server during a week.
 After this period, it is possible to renew your license by contacting us at server@fire.ly.

 .. image:: ./images/FirelyServer_01.png